Mazda RX-8 coupe (2003-2010)

 When Mazda launched the Mazda RX8 its combination of coupe looks, hi-tech rotary engine, and nimble handling meant it caused quite a storm back in 2003.

-Its complex engine allowed Mazda to extract far more power than you could ever get out of a conventional petrol engine with the same 1.3-litre capacity.
-The rotary engine's small size meant the RX8 felt light and easy to drive quickly when compared to contemporary rivals.
+Its unusual 1.3-litre rotary engine allowed Mazda to extract far more power than you'd get out of a conventional petrol engine of a similar size.
+The engine's small size meant the RX8 feels light and easy to drive quickly when compared to contemporary rivals; even today the Mazda can still thrill more than other new sports cars.
 Buyers can choose from two versions with either 189bhp or 228bhp.

 It may look like a coupe, but the RX8 features two suicide doors that make access to the back seats surprisingly easy, although the RX8's boot is smaller than you’ll get in a hatchback such as the Volkswagen Golf.